stacks-network/docs/_browser/faq_general.md

 control your data or ID.
 When you use Blockstack, by design, your private keys are never sent to any remote servers.

-## Do Dapps uwork with a regular browser?
+## Do DApps uwork with a regular browser?

 Yes!
-Dapps run in the web browsers (Chrome, Safari, Internet Explorer, etc.) you know and love.
+DApps run in the web browsers (Chrome, Safari, Internet Explorer, etc.) you know and love.

 ## What is the Blockstack Browser?

-The Blockstack Browser is the Dapp users use to create and manage their identities and configure their data storage.
+The Blockstack Browser is the DApp users use to create and manage their identities and configure their data storage.
 The browser is also where users can go to discover and use apps using Blockstack.

-The Blockstack Browser also handles login requests from Dapps that allow their users to log in with Blockstack.
+The Blockstack Browser also handles login requests from DApps that allow their users to log in with Blockstack.
 When a user clicks a **Log In with Blockstack** button, they are redirected to the Blockstack Browser to approve the request before being logged into the app.

 ## Are Blockstack applications usable today?